Ngā whāinga tauwhiro

 A doctor and patient shaking hands in a medical center waiting room.
 The doctor is wearing a light blue work shirt with the sleeves rolled up and the patient has a bright red jacket on.
 Both are smiling.
 There is tapa cloth on the wall behind them.

-Shared goals of care are when clinicians, patients and whānau explore patients’ values, the care and treatment options available and agree the goal of care for the current admission and if the patient deteriorates.
+Shared goals of care are when clinicians, patients and whānau explore patients’ values, the care and treatment options available and agree the goal of care for the current episode of care and if the patient deteriorates.

 A pacific woman wearing a red jacket sitting with a Māori doctor in his office.
 He is working through a medication chart with her.